adunning/latin-greek-scientific-terminology/vocabulary/greek-vocabulary.md

 ALG-
 :   'pain' (*-algesia*, 'sense of pain')
-:   an-ALG-esic, a drug acting to relieve pain; nost-ALG-ia, a sentimental longing or wistful affection for a period in the past
+:   an-ALG-esia, the inability to feel pain; an-ALG-esic, a drug acting to relieve pain; nost-ALG-ia, a sentimental longing or wistful affection for a period in the past

 ARTHR-
 :   'joint', 'speech sound', 'articulation'